Murdo-C/captainmurdo.github.io/hello.md

 I studied Actuarial Science at Heriot-Watt University in Edinburgh and have since gained my [CIMA / CGMA](https://www.cimaglobal.com/Members/Your-Membership-Information/The-CGMA-Designation/) qualification.
 I'm also a [ScrumMaster](https://www.scrumalliance.org/community/profile/mconnochie) and a [Saltire Scholar](https://www.hw.ac.uk/about/news/archive/2013/saltire-society-12709.htm).

-I enjoy 📱, ☕️, 🎙, 🧗🏼, and 📖.
+I enjoy talking about mobile products, coffee, podcasts, climbing, and books.

-I live with my wife, Michelle, and our two Chihuahuas, Belle and Meeko, in 🇨🇦.
-We moved here from 🏴󠁧󠁢󠁳󠁣󠁴󠁿 in 2021.
+I live with my wife, my daughter, and our two Chihuahuas in Canada.
+We moved here from Scotland󠁧󠁢󠁳󠁣󠁴󠁿 in 2021.

 ---